MID8073 Midwifery and Collaborative Care 1

-To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the summative assessments and satisfactorily complete Professional practice assessments and competency evaluations as outline in the Professional Practice Portfolio for the MID8073 course.
-Failure to demonstrate competency or meet continuity of care requirements will result in a Fail grade for this course.
-Should attrition of continuity of care women occur to take the student below the recommended number for this semester, the student may negotiate ongoing recruitment, so long as completion of continuity of care with these women is guaranteed for S1 2013.
+To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the summative assessments and satisfactorily complete Professional practice assessments and competency evaluations as outlined in the Professional Practice Portfolio for the MID8073 course.
+Failure to demonstrate ANMC competency or meet continuity of care requirements components of Professional Practice will result in a Fail grade for this course.
+Should attrition of continuity of care women occur to take the student below the recommended number for this semester, the student may negotiate ongoing recruitment, so long as completion of continuity of care with these women is guaranteed for S2 2013.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

 Examination period when Deferred/Supplementary examinations will be held:

 There will be no Deferred or Supplementary examinations in this course.

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

 The due date for an assignment is the date by which a student must despatch the assignment to the USQ.
 The onus is on the student to provide proof of the despatch date, if requested by the Examiner.